deathtothecorporation/milady-os-contracts/README.md

 ### Liquid Accessories

 `Liquid Accessories` (`LiquidAccessories.sol`) can be freely minted by anyone from a bonding curve, with a 10% spread between buy and sell prices for a given existing supply of that particular item.
-Revenue is taken from this action and split between an external fee capture contract, and a `Rewards` contract.
+Revenue is taken from this action and split between an external fee capture address, and a `Rewards` contract.

 ## Rewards